-Tennis a great sport.
-However, tennis can cause injury to many parts of the body due to the high speed on racquet impact, repetition and use of your spine, legs and especially your dominant arm.
+Tennis is a great sport.
+However, tennis can cause injury to many parts of the body due to the high speed of racquet impact, repetition and use of your spine, legs and especially your dominant arm.
 This can predispose you to a variety of shoulder, elbow, wrist, knee, ankle, hip and spine injuries.

-The best known tennis injury is tennis elbow - but, despite its name is relatively uncommon in tennis players!
+The best-known tennis injury is tennis elbow – but, despite its name is relatively uncommon in tennis players!